A revised third chapter from my epic fantasy novel.

 Airen trudged back to Tullochgorm Castle with a heavy heart.

 Airen and Leon had been so absorbed in conversation that they paid scant heed to a passer-by leaving the abandoned market.
 He had stopped, seemingly to remove a stone from one of his clogs.
 He was using this as an excuse to eavesdrop.
-He was Shrike, a boggart; a brownie gone bad through being put upon and mistreated by humans.
+He was Shrike, a boggart; a brownie gone bad through being overworked and mistreated by humans.
 He delighted in playing malicious pranks on humans; turning milk sour, pulling the sheets off beds at night and shoving children into dark cupboards.
 He often hung around the brownie village and had a special dislike for Airen and his family due to their popularity and kindness.

 Shrike had been going to the market to steal and make mischief.
 Frustrated that his fun had been spoiled, he delighted at the opportunity to malign Airen.